George and Martha Washington's Mansion at Mount Vernon is the centerpiece of the historic estate along the Potomac River.

 have a bird…with an olive branch in its Mouth…that it will traverse with the wind and therefore may receive the real shape of a bird.

 Rakestraw constructed the weathervane from copper with an iron frame and lead head.
 Unfortunately, because of the increased air pollution around the Washington, D.C. area, the original dove of peace had to be permanently removed in 1993.
-Today an exact replica rests in its place.
+Today an exact replica rests in its place, and the original can be viewed in Mount Vernon’s Donald W. Reynolds Museum and Education Center.

 6. The exterior of the Mansion is rusticated to look like stone - but it is actually made of yellow pine siding.

-Rustication is a technique designed to shape wooden siding to appear to be stone.
+At Mount Vernon, rustication is a technique designed to shape wooden siding to appear to be stone.
 This is done first by notching the faces and beveling the edges of weatherboards to give them the appearance of cut stone blocks.
-Next, the siding was painted with oil paint.
-Finally, sand was thrown onto the wet paint, creating a rough stone-like texture.
+Next, the siding is painted with oil paint and sand is thrown onto the wet paint, creating a rough, stone-like texture.

 Sand Casting the Mansion